 20. Losar festival

-One of the major festivals of the state of Arunachal Pradesh, this three-day long festival is celebrated with sheer pomp and show.
+One of the major festivals of the state of Arunachal Pradesh, this three-day-long religious festival is celebrated with sheer pomp and show.
 The festival has distinguished and defined rituals for each of the three days.
-The merriment is enhanced by visiting friends and tying of colorful flags on rooftops.
-Though the festival is for three days, the merrymaking can continue for up to a period of 15 days.
+The merriment is enhanced by visiting friends and tying colourful flags on rooftops.
+Though the festival is for three days, the merrymaking can continue for up to 15 days.

 21. Hornbill festival